darthwalsh/codecrafters-interpreter-python/README.md

 This my Python solutions to the ["Build your own Interpreter" Challenge](https://app.codecrafters.io/courses/interpreter/overview).
 It follows the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.

 In this challenge you'll build an interpreter for [Lox](https://craftinginterpreters.com/the-lox-language.html), a simple scripting language.
 Along the way, you'll learn about tokenization, ASTs, tree-walk interpreters and more.
-There is a [Java implementation](https://github.com/munificent/craftinginterpreters/blob/4a840f70f69c6ddd17cfef4f6964f8e1bcd8c3d4/java/com/craftinginterpreters/lox/Lox.java#L23) on the book's repo (and C too!) which are easy to run locally if you want to
+There is a [Java implementation](https://github.com/munificent/craftinginterpreters/blob/4a840f70f69c6ddd17cfef4f6964f8e1bcd8c3d4/java/com/craftinginterpreters/lox/Lox.java#L23) on the book's repo (and C too!) which are easy to run locally if you want to compare behavior or run test suite against your own implementation (see below).

 ## Running program